 Jon Gary Williams

 Another false view accepted by many is that at the point of death, the soul goes directly to either heaven or hell.
 If this is not true, then where does the soul go?
 Here is what the scriptures tell us.
-(Compare with chart below.)
+Compare with the companion reference chart included below.

 At death the body goes to the grave.
 (Hebrews 9:27)